JakeSwartwout/Tempus/README.md

 # Tempus
 ## The Video Game
 Developed by Jake Swartwout
-February 2023
+Started February 2023

 ## to run
 Run `npm run dev` in the root directory, then open a browser onto the localhost port it opens

 ## Narrative Plan

-* Go eat dinner with the family
-* CRASH
-* What was that?
 * crops are being eaten by bouncing guys
 * oh no! go out and scare them away
 * hit them with a hoe, they run away
 * they head west
 * go after them to investigate
+* the ones you scared now attacking someone else, a researcher
+* daughter is trapped in a tree or something
+* scare them away again
+* thanks
+* could you corral one into a pen so we could study it
+* gonna name it tsoka, for the one who moves
+* try to do it, they just bounce away
+* talking to npc again and again eventually he gives up
+* oh but they like Petra
+* a what
+* oh it's another corrupted veggie
-* ???
+* lets gather some
-* need to gather some more fruit to lure them
+* go back to farmers to grab some, let them know whats up
-* Study it
+* run back to researcher and place food
+* lure them into a pen
-* Name it
+* daughter wants to keep it as pet, they're fluffy

 ## Naming Conventions